 What is this workshop?

-This free, one day workshop is designed to present you with an overview of the NIMS Incident Command System (ICS) and explain how an oil spill incident would be handled.
-We will examine the power and decision making structure used during an emergency, and the role of federal, state, and local responders, ultimately explaining how your community would fit in.
+This free, one day workshop is designed to present an overview of the National Incident Management System’s Incident Command System (ICS) and explain how an oil spill incident would be handled.
+We will examine the power and decision making structure used during an emergency; the role of federal, state, and local responders; and how your community would fit in.

 What is our goal?

 If there was a tanker related oil spill incident stemming from the Prince William Sound tanker fleet, your community would likely be affected.
 It is our goal to make ICS relevant to you, so that you can gain an understanding of how your community would fit into the bigger picture of the response.
 The workshop will help you be more effective in representing your community and understanding how it fits into the state and national spill response framework.
 The workshop will also cover the resources available to communities during an incident.
 At the end of the workshop, we will provide an evaluation/feedback form to tell us your thoughts about the workshop and any improvements you may recommend.

 Who should attend?

 Community members responsible for planning and executing local response plans and who would likely interact with the Unified Command in the event of a spill.
 Other personnel who may benefit from this workshop would be: tribal entities, fishermen, and vessel owners.

 What will I take away from this workshop?